Delay-rate tradeoff in ergodic interference alignment: Acknowledgments

 \section{Acknowledgments}

-M.~Aldridge and R.~Piechocki thank Toshiba Telecommunications Research Laboratory and its directors for supporting this work.
-The authors thank Justin Coon and Magnus Sandell of Toshiba for their advice and support with this research.
+M.~Aldridge and R.~Piechocki thank Toshiba Telecommunications Research Laboratory for supporting this work.
+The authors thank Justin Coon and Magnus Sandell for their advice and support, and Olivier L\'{e}v\^{e}que for helpful comments.